lebiru/Lebiru.FileService/README.md

   - Use the Print button in the file actions menu to open the browser's print dialog
   - Optimized print layout for different file types (images, PDFs, text)
   - Print directly from the application without downloading files first
+- **Renaming Files**:
+  - Click the Rename button in the file actions menu to rename files
+  - File extension is automatically preserved to maintain file type
+  - Only file owners and admins can rename files
+  - All references to the file are updated automatically (ownership records, file metadata)
 - **File Management**:
   - View list of all uploaded files with upload times and expiry status
+  - Rename files while preserving file extension and ownership
   - See remaining time before file expiry
   - Automatic cleanup of expired files
   - Monitor file operations through Hangfire dashboard at `/hangfire`